Kron4ek/proton-archive/README.md

 This repository contains builds of most versions of Proton released on Steam (excluding beta, rc and experimental).
-All builds were downloaded from Steam and provided here as is without any modifications.
+All builds were downloaded from Steam and uploaded here in their original state without any modifications.

 ## How to use these builds in Steam